 Erin Voegele currently serves as an Associate Editor for Ethanol Producer Magazine, Biomass Magazine, SAF Magazine and Pellet Mill Magazine, and has written for several other BBI International publications in the past.
 She aims to provide members of the biorefining industry with accurate, timely, and relevant information that is vital to operating their businesses.
 Voegele has been with BBI International since 2008.
 She earned a bachelor’s degree in Mass Communication from North Dakota State University.

-U.S. manufacturers produced approximately 930,000 tons of densified biomass fuels in August, according to the November edition of the U.S. EIA’s Monthly Densified Biomass Fuels Report.
-Sales of densified biomass fuel reached 1.06 million tons.
+U.S. manufacturers produced approximately 980,000 tons of densified biomass fuels in October, according to the January edition of the U.S. Energy Information Administration’s Monthly Densified Biomass Fuels Report.
+Sales of densified biomass fuel reached 950,000 tons during the month.

 Vertex Energy Inc. on Jan.
 23 released an operational update, reporting that the renewable diesel production unit at its refinery in Mobile, Alabama, produced approximately 3,900 barrels per day during the fourth quarter of 2023.

 Gevo Inc. on Jan.
 24 released a business update indicating that the company’s proposed SAF project in South Dakota, Net-Zero 1, remains in the due diligence phase of the U.S. Department of Energy’s loan guarantee program.

 The USDA Rural Business Cooperative Service on Jan.
 24 published proposed rule that aims to update the agency’s Biobased Markets (Biopreferred) Program.
 A public comment period on the proposed rule is open through March 25.